Condo Living: Is Buying a Condo Right For You?

 When Is It Time to Buy a Condo?

 For people who simply don't have the energy or physical ability to take care of a larger property, owning a condo can be very beneficial.
-For those who need yard space, who don't want close neighbors or who value their privacy, a home may be a better fit.
+For those who need yard space, who don't want close neighbours or who value their privacy, a home may be a better fit.
 This is an important consideration to make before moving into one or the other.

 To find out more about whether or not an Evergreen condo is right for you, talk to your real estate professional.
 He or she can help you pick what's right for your needs.